24 Best Restaurants in Leslieville, Greektown, Little India, and The Beach, Toronto

 Known For

-• macarons in a rainbow of flavors
+• Macarons in a rainbow of flavors

-• extravagantly decorated cupcakes
+• Whimsically decorated cupcakes

-• locally roasted espresso
+• Locally roasted espresso

-Restaurants Details
+Restaurant Details

-Rate Includes: Closed Mon.
+Closed Mon.

 Descendant

-Toronto has its fair share of delicate, thin-crust Neapolitan pizzas, but this is where the locals go to indulge their carb cravings with thick Detroit-style pies cooked in rectangular pans.
+Toronto has its fair share of places that make delicate, thin-crust Neapolitan pizzas, but this is where the locals go to indulge their carb cravings with thick Detroit-style pies cooked in rectangular pans.
 Go simple with the classic pepperoni, or try an international twist with the Jaffna (a twist on Sri Lankan kothu roti) or a jerk chicken version with pineapple.
 The pizzas might seem small for the price, but don't let your eyes fool you: they're ridiculously dense.

-1168 Queen St. E, Toronto, Ontario, M4M 1L4, Canada
+1168 Queen St. E, Toronto, ON, M4M 1L4, Canada

 647-347--1168